addabasmae/Google-Capstone-Project/README.md

   -	Renaming the columns of “rideable_type” and “member_casual” to “bike_type” and “user_type” to improve clarity.
   -	Saving the cleaned dataset.

-## Analyze Phase - Analysis Summary:
+## Analyze Phase - Analysis Summary
 After processing and cleaning the dataset, we will keep using R to calculate key metrics and identify patterns differentiating casual riders and annual members.
 This supports our business task of enhancing membership conversion strategies.
 The main steps in our analysis are outlined below:
 -	Calculating the total rides and user type breakdown including rides count and percentage.
 -	Calculating the overall average ride duration as well duration statistics by user type.
 These include average, median, minimum and maximum durations.